storesafe/cordova-sqlite-storage-starter-app/README.md

 - `cordova-plugin-dialogs` - specified in `config.xml`
 - Cordova sqlite plugin - please add the desired version from the Cordova CLI as described below

-NOTE: `cordova-plugin-dialogs` was added using the `--save` flag to ensure that this plugin would be automatically installed.
-It is recommended to use the `--save` flags to add any other plugins rather than adding such plugins to git.
+IMPORTANT NOTE: `cordova-plugin-dialogs` was added using the `--save` flag to ensure that this plugin would be tracked in `config.xml` for automatic installation.
+It is recommended to use the `--save` flag on Cordova pre-7.0 to track any other plugins added in `config.xml` (this is automatic starting with Cordova `7.0`).
+It is NOT recommended to commit `plugins` or `platforms` directories to git or any other form of source code control.

 ## To add another plugin